 The Bottom Line

 Green for general waste.
 Blue for paper and card.
 Grey for plastics and metals.
 Purple for glass.
 Brown for food and garden waste.
 Learn those five and you’re sorted.
-For more about what your council tax pays for, we’ve got a full breakdown.
+For more about what your council tax pays for, we’ve got a full breakdown, and our free parking in Glasgow guide is worth a look while you’re sorting the household admin.

 Use the online calendar to check your collection dates.
 Put the bins out by 7am.
 Rinse your recyclables.
 And if the council misses a collection, report it.
 That’s all there is to it.